tiagoleonmelo/face-recognition/draft.md

 [SHOW IMAGES]

 In order to load the data from the local folders into the script, we made use of Python's os library, which can traverse through the paths passed on as arguments recursively and retrieve the files in them.
 This resulted in most of the data being poorly mixed.
 In other words, same label images were bundled together in subsequent rows.
 Hence, when we split the data, the training set lacked a lot of information about other training examples.
 In order to prevent this, we shuffled the data beforehand, to dramatically increase the odds of such a scenario being near impossible.
-That being said, the split itself followed a regular distribution among sets: 60% (246 examples) for the training set, 20% (82 examples) for validation and testing sets.
+However, we noticed that this some times would lead us to have no classes show up on the test set.
+Hence, before splitting after the shuffle, we instance the test set with at least one example of each class.
+Afterwards, splitting is done normally: 60% (246 examples) for the training set, 20% (82 examples) for validation and testing sets.

 ### Exploratory Data Analysis